How Long Do Ford F-150s Last? (8 Important Facts)

 Ford F150 vs. Dodge Ram 1500

-The Ram 1500 is also a great truck but not quite as popular as the F-150.
+Popularity | The F-150 is more popular compared to the Ram 1500. | The Ram 1500 is a great truck but not as popular as the F-150. |

-Also check our article to know “Where are Ford F-150s made”?
+Also, check our article to know “Where are Ford F-150s made”?

 Ford F-150 vs. GMC Sierra 1500

-Most GMC trucks, including the powerful Sierra 1500, easily last over 200,000 miles.
+Durability and Mileage | Can deliver 300,000 miles of painless service with proper maintenance. | Most GMC trucks, including the Sierra 1500, easily last over 200,000 miles. |

 F-150 vs. Chevrolet Silverado 1500